meloniq/language-bar-flags/readme.txt

 = Why my country is not supported? =

-Report it with details on <a href="http://wordpress.org/tags/language-bar-flags">support forum</a>.
+Report it with details on [support forum](http://wordpress.org/tags/language-bar-flags).

 = My country name is translated wrong, what to do? =

-Report it with details on <a href="http://wordpress.org/tags/language-bar-flags">support forum</a>.
+Report it with details on [support forum](http://wordpress.org/tags/language-bar-flags).

 = Will this plugin translate my website? =

 No, this plugin help to create cute links with flags to other versions of Your website.
 For multilanguage content support, check plugins like qTranslate, mLanguage etc.

+= How can I contribute? =

+Fork repo from [GitHub](https://github.com/meloniq/language-bar-flags) and open PR.

 == Screenshots ==